cor9/talentsearch/context_Decisions.md

 Video Embedding Behavior
 ------------------------
 - The `TalentModal` component normalizes URLs before embedding:
-  - YouTube and Vimeo links are converted to their respective embed URLs.
+  - YouTube and Vimeo links are converted to their respective embed URLs, including support for standard watch URLs, `youtu.be` short links, Shorts, Live URLs, and playlist links.
   - Dropbox share links are converted to `dl.dropboxusercontent.com` direct file URLs for inline playback (avoids forced downloads).
   - Google Drive share links are converted to use the `/file/d/{id}/preview` pattern for iframe-safe playback.
   - Bare domains or URLs without `http(s)://` are automatically prefixed with `https://` so parent-entered values like `drive.google.com/...` still work.